 Law firms are appealing and sought-after targets for cyber criminals for three reasons.
 First, law firms have large amounts of sensitive and confidential information that can be valuable.
 Second, law firms tend to have large sums of money in their bank accounts.
 Last and not the least, relative to their clients and based on anecdotal information, law firms tend to have weaker security protection on their networks and systems.

-The bottom line: cybercrime is a real and present danger for law firms.
-All firms should work to understand the cybercrime exposure to and take steps to reduce the likelihood they will experience a data breach at the hands of cyber criminals.
-The Cybercrime and law firms issue of LAWPRO Magazine contains several articles to help you take these steps.
-They include:
+Cybercrime is a real and present danger for law firms.
+The articles below will help you understand cybercrime exposure and take steps to reduce the likelihood you will experience a data breach at the hands of cyber criminals.

 There has been huge growth in cybercrime attempts against lawyers and firms, who must now be on guard against bad cheque frauds, phishing, funds transfer frauds and attempts to hack firm information.
 This fact sheet will help you spot the red flags of common online frauds.

 The cost of a cyber-breach goes beyond the financial losses of stolen funds, damage to equipment and lost income.
 There is also the damage to a firm’s reputation and the loss of confidence of its clients.
 With many insurers now offering cyber risk policies, firms have many options to tailor a policy to their specific needs.

 The financial and reputational damage of a cyber-breach to both clients and law firms can be severe.
 Clients are increasingly demanding to know what cybersecurity safeguards firms have in place and making it a condition of doing business.
 To meet this need, a number of data protection services have emerged that allow companies (including law firms) to outsource their cybersecurity.